telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 > **Important**
 >
 > During the installation of the Bower package, you might be requested to confirm your credentials more than once.
-For further information on how to store your username and password, see the next section.
+For further information on how to store your username and password, refer to the following [section on credentials](#credentials).

 ## Credentials

+To avoid being asked multiple times to provide your credentials while installing the Kendo UI Bower packages, you can preserve them for a future reference.

-### Storage Options
+### Choose Storage Options

-**Option 1** To avoid retyping your credentials, cache them.
-The easiest way to do that is to store them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).
+**Option 1** Cache your credentials by storing them as plain text in a [.netrc file](http://www.mavetju.org/unix/netrc.php).

 **Option 2** Store your credentials by using the Git credential helpers.
-For detailed information on how to do this, refer to Stack Overflow and [follow the discussion](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github).
+For detailed information on how to do this, refer to Stack Overflow and follow the discussion on [skipping the password typing](http://stackoverflow.com/questions/5343068/is-there-a-way-to-skip-password-typing-when-using-https-github).

 ### Store on Windows